radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/PortfolioDApp/COLLABORATIVE.md

 # Portfolio dApp (Test with only Transaction Manifest)

-Let's proceed with a demo of the blueprints, start publishing the package
+Let's proceed again with a demo of the blueprints, here we recap the final test done using transaction manifest only.
+Let's start publishing the package, all the component/resource need to be exported as shell variable, then the transaction manifest are already using the exact variable names, so please be sure to use the following names!

 ```
 resim publish .